-All Act No. 447-1951 were required to retire upon attainment of age 58 and 30 years of credited service.
+All Act No. 447-1951 and Act No. 1-1990 Public Officers in High-Risk Positions were required to retire upon attainment of age 58 and 30 years of credited service.
+A two-year- extension may be requested by the member from the Superintendent of the PRPOB, the Chief of the Firefighter Corps, or supervising authority as applicable.

-- (iv) Termination Benefits - (a) Lump Sum Withdrawal
+(iv) Termination Benefits

+(a) Lump Sum Withdrawal

 Eligibility: A Member was eligible upon termination of service prior to 5 years of service or if the balance in the hybrid contribution account is \$10,000 or less.

 Benefit: The benefit equaled a lump sum payment of the balance in the hybrid contribution account as of the date of the permanent separation of service.